 - For sustained growth, you’ll need a connected platform rather than an A/B testing tool

-- Different A/B testing platforms answer different questions, choose what you need answered
+- Different CRO testing platforms answer different questions, so choose what you need to be answered

 Currently, most organizations that believe they are doing CRO are only doing patchy A/B testing.
 With time, it will evolve into the discipline it needs to be.
 When it becomes that, where do you want to be—in the gallery or in the race?